Fast Distributed PageRank Computation: Introduction

 \section{Introduction}

 In the last decade, PageRank has emerged as a very powerful measure of relative importance of nodes in a network.
-The term PageRank was first introduced in \cite{page99,anatomy+page98} where it was used to rank the importance of webpages on the web.
-Since then, PageRank has found a wide range of applications in a variety of domains within computer science such as distributed networks, data mining, web algorithms, and distributed computing \cite{cook04,pr-survey+05,Bianchini05,LangvilleM03}.
-Since PageRank is essentially the steady state distribution (or the top eigenvector of the Laplacian) corresponding to a slightly modified random walk process, it is a easily defined quantity.
+The term PageRank was first introduced in \cite{anatomy+page98,page99} where it was used to rank the importance of webpages on the Web.
+Since then, PageRank has found a wide range of applications in a variety of domains within computer science such as distributed networks, data mining, Web algorithms, and distributed computing \cite{pr-survey+05,Bianchini05,cook04,LangvilleM03}.
+Since PageRank vector or PageRanks is essentially the steady state distribution or the top eigenvector of the Laplacian corresponding to a slightly modified random walk process, it is an easily defined quantity.
 However, the power and applicability of PageRank arises from its basic intuition of being a way to naturally identify ``important'' nodes, or in certain cases, similarity between nodes.

-While there has been recent work on performing random walks efficiently in distributed networks \cite{atish+pods08,ppr-bahmani2010}, surprisingly, little theoretically provable results are known towards efficient distributed computation of PageRank vectors.
-This is perhaps because the traditional method of computing PageRank vectors is to apply iterative methods (i.e., do matrix-vector multiplications) till (near)-convergence.
-While such techniques may not adapt well in certain settings, when dealing with a global network with only local views (as is common in distributed networks such as Peer-to-Peer (P2P) networks), and particularly, very large networks, it becomes crucial to design far more efficient techniques.
-Therefore, PageRank computation using Monte Carlo methods is more appropriate in a distributed model where only limited sized messages are allowed through each edge in each round.
+While there has been recent work on performing random walks efficiently in distributed networks \cite{ppr-bahmani2010,atish+pods08}, surprisingly, little provable results are known towards efficient distributed computation of PageRanks.
+This is perhaps because the traditional method of computing PageRanks is to apply iterative methods i.e., do matrix-vector multiplications till (near)-convergence.
+Since such techniques may not adapt well in certain settings, when dealing with a global network with only local views (as is common in distributed networks such as Peer-to-Peer (P2P) networks), and particularly, very large networks, it becomes crucial to design far more efficient techniques.
+Therefore, PageRank computation using Monte Carlo methods is more appropriate in a distributed model where only messages of limited size are permitted to be sent over each edge in each round.